iNPUTmice/autocrypt/doc/level1.rst

  * `autocrypt-keydata`: The Base64 representation of the binary :rfc:`OpenPGP "Transferable Public Key"<4880#section-11.1>` of the address the mailto URI is referring to, as specified for the Autocrypt header without newlines and with any padding characters percent-encoded.
  * `autocrypt-prefer-encrypt`: The prefer-encrypt value (either nopreference or mutual) of the address, as specified for the Autocrypt header.

 The values derived from the mailto URI MUST not modify the existing Autocrypt Peer State for the given address.
-If the local Autocrypt Peer State has a key for the given address and it’s `preliminary-recommendation` is calculated to be `available` that key MUST take precedent over the one supplied through the `mailto` URI.
 The values MAY only be used for composing the e-mail that was invoked by the mailto URI.
+If the local Autocrypt Peer State has a key for the given address and it’s `preliminary-recommendation` is calculated to be `available` (meaning not outdated and not received through gossip), that key MUST take precedent over the one supplied through the `mailto` URI.

 VCard
 +++++